 That’s why check-ins with yourself are so important.
 Are you nurturing the different facets of your life – physical, intellectual, creative, emotional, and inter-personal?
 Are you engaging in activities and interacting with people that bring you joy?

-Reflecting on the past year, I think I’ve let a lot of those things slip in my own life.
-I don’t run or bike as much as I used to, I’ve dropped art classes and my weekly meditation group, and I don’t spend as much time with people who are important to me.
+Reflecting on the past year, I’ve let a lot of those things slip in my own life.
+I’m not doing many of the things I used to enjoy or spending enough time with people who are important to me.